biocatchltd/yellowbox/docs/extras/logstash.rst

         *level* can be a string or an integer.

-        Raises :class:`AssertionError` if a log above the given level was received.
+        Raises :exc:`AssertionError` if a log above the given level was received.